cdfoundation/sig-interoperability/workstreams/events_in_cicd/vocabulary.md

 - **Change Merged**: a change request has been merged to a branch in an existing repository

+Repository Events MUST include the following attributes:
+- **Event Type**: the type is restricted to include `CD.Repository**` prefix.
+For example `CD.Repository.Created` or `CD.Repository.ChangeApproved`
+- **Repository URL**: indicates the location of the source code repository
+- **Repository Name**: friendly name to list this repository to users

+Optional attributes:
+- **Repository Owner**: indicates who is the owner of the repository, usually a `user` or an `organization`

 # Continuous Integration Pipeline Events